 When it comes to growing your money, you have to be result oriented.
 By that, I mean you need to know who can deliver the results for your investment returns.
 If you don’t think that you can do a good job, then it’s time to find professional help to get you the results.
 On the other hand, if you think the professionals are not delivering the results as you expected, it’s time to take control and achieve the result yourself.
 For me, I was not satisfied with the results from my financial advisor at my financial institution when I first started investing, so I took matters into my own hands and try to achieve my own results.

 When you first started to invest, you may not succeed right away.
 You may not even make any money or worse – you lose some of your money.
 That’s okay because failure is defined as First Attempt In Learning (thanks for letting me borrow this awesome line JW from The Green Swan.
 Based on my nine years of investing, I bought a few stocks that I lost most the money that I invested in those stocks.
 However, with each loss, I learned from it and I made sure that I don’t make the same mistake twice.
 If I don’t succeed the first time, I try and retry and retry and retry until I succeeded.

 25 – Rinse And Repeat

 This is a very simple concept.
 If what you’re are doing works and you’re making money, then just continue to do it.
 Sometimes some investments can be boring like investing in an index ETF, but it makes money.
 When you are successful at doing something, just rinse and repeat.

 26 – Reward Yourself

 When you have success, from time to time, go out and celebrate a little.
 By rewarding myself for my success, I am actually motivating myself to do even better.
-Let’s face it, this investment journey is going to be long.
+Let’s face it, this investment journey is going to be a long journey.
 By celebrating small milestones that you have reached, you are actually dividing your journey into smaller chunks and it will make it easier to reach your final destination – a million dollars in savings.

 My Two Cents